ElpadoCan/SpotMAX/spotmax/docs/source/parameters_description.rst

-  In the GUI, you can visualize the output of all the thresholding algoritms or of the neural networks vs a specific thresholding method by clicking on the compute button besides the method selector.
+  In the GUI, you can visualize the output of all the thresholding algoritms or of the neural networks vs a specific thresholding method by clicking on the compute button beside the method selector.

   :type: string
   :default: ``Thresholding``